Skip to main content

 I was a pretty big fan of science fiction in my younger days, and still read some from time to time.
 I think Frank Herbert’s Dune is a great novel (the sequels not so much), enjoyed reading works by Heinlein, Le Guin and Asimov..

-One of the genre’s leading lights back then was Arthur C Clarke, who wrote the novel 2001: A Space Odyssey (in 1982) on which the film was based.
+One of the genre’s leading lights back then was Arthur C Clarke, who wrote the novel 2001: A Space Odyssey (in 1982) [not true, see below] on which the film was based.
 I was not a Clarke fan, don’t remember that I read any of his stuff.
 However, he made an interesting contribution to the culture beyond his books themselves, when he formulated three ‘laws’ regarding technology that have come to be known as Clarke’s Laws.
 He didn’t proclaim these all at once, and in any case it is the third law that is most cited, which so far as I can determine first appeared in a letter he wrote to Science in 1968.
 [If anyone has better info on the third law’s original appearance and antecedents I’d love to hear it.]

 Clarke’s Third Law is: ‘Any sufficiently advanced technology is indistinguishable from magic.’